devemem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 11-binary_to_decimal is a script that converts a number from base 2 to base 10.
+File 12-combinations is a script that prints all possible combinations of two letters, except oo.